 - Thyroid problems

 Blood pressure rises as the baby grows.
 The average blood pressure in a newborn is 64/41.
-The average blood pressure in a child ages 1 month - 2 years is 95/58.
-Some variations in these numbers are normal and are not cause for concern.
+The average blood pressure in a child 1 month through 2 years old is 95/58.
+It is normal for these numbers to vary.